Website support terminology

 This is a biggy.
 Most businesses want an online presence to generate leads of some sort: sales, appointments, information requests, or just general inquiries.
 Usually this involves some sort of online form that visitors complete and submit, with a notification being sent to the business owner.

 Unfortunately, most website hosts aren’t set up to process email effectively and reliably — Nor should they be.
-The machinery required to process email and form notifications is a completely different beast than web hosting, and requires complicated software and rigorous monitoring.
+The machinery required to process email and form notifications is a completely different contraption than web hosting, and requires complicated software and rigorous monitoring.
 Every site we support has access to our transactional email processing servers at no additional cost.
 Plus, we test your forms religiously every month.

 Benefit: If your livelihood depends on website leads, you can’t rely on flaky technology to deliver them.
 We share the most robust systems available.

 Search engine optimization (SEO) is the practice of increasing the quantity and quality of traffic to your website through organic (free) search engine results.
+To simplify things, SEO can be broken down into 3 distinct disciplines:

 Note: SEO is a monster topic and every “expert” has their own opinions and theories about it.
 So if you read something that contradicts what we’ve said here, don’t fret — That’s normal.
 Most of SEO is Voodoo anyway, and nobody really gets it except Google.
 And they’re not sharing.